Who you're hiring in Rome

 B-roll filming may include offices, work environments, meetings, and exterior establishing shots.
 These elements give structure to the edit and provide visual continuity across different sections of the video.

-Post-production is handled with a clear review process.
+I handle post-production in staged review rounds.
 This includes assembling a structured narrative, integrating brand elements, balancing audio, and preparing delivery formats suited to the intended platforms.
 Final deliverables may include a primary video, shorter cutdowns, vertical formats, and captioned versions.

 Example work: